Partially Dualized Quasi-Hopf Algebras Reconstructed from Dual Tensor Categories to Finite-Dimensional Hopf Algebras: Introduction

-The theory of (quasi-)Hopf algebras is a major source and a closely related part of the theory of tensor categories.
+Tensor categories play an important role in many areas of mathematics, and the theory of (quasi-)Hopf algebras is one of the major sources and a closely related part of the theory of tensor categories.
 A fundamental connection is that if $K$ is a finite-dimensional quasi-Hopf algebra, then the category $\Rep(K)$ of its finite-dimensional representations is canonically a finite tensor category.
-Conversely, it would be worthier to study when and how to reconstructs a finite-dimensional quasi-Hopf algebra $K$ from a finite tensor category $\C$, which means that there exists a tensor equivalence $\C\approx\Rep(K)$.
-This is referred as the \textit{reconstruction theory} of quasi-Hopf algebras.
+Conversely, it is more worthwhile to study when and how to reconstruct a finite-dimensional quasi-Hopf algebra $K$ from a finite tensor category $\C$, which means that there exists a tensor equivalence $\C\approx\Rep(K)$.
+This is referred to as the \textit{reconstruction theory} of quasi-Hopf algebras.
 Such questions were answered positively when $\C$ admits a quasi-fiber functor $\C\rightarrow\Vec$, where $\Vec$ is the category of finite-dimensional vector spaces (e.g. Majid \cite{Maj95}, Etingof and Schiffmann \cite{ES02}).
 Of course there are other ways to realize the reconstruction, such as the one provided by Etingof and Ostrik \cite{EO04} if $\C$ is integral.
 Note that these conditions are indeed sufficient and necessary for an arbitrary finite tensor category $\C$ from which a quasi-Hopf algebra $K$ could be reconstructed.
-On the other hand, one might also consider the reconstruction problem when $\C$ is defined more particularly.
+On the other hand, one might also consider the reconstruction problem when $\C$ is defined in some particular ways.

 A classical construction for finite tensor categories is the notion of \textit{dual tensor categories}, which was introduced and studied in \cite{Ost03,EO04}.
 Specifically, let $\M$ be an indecomposable exact left module category over a finite tensor category $\C$.
 The dual category of $\C$ with respect to $\M$ is defined as the finite tensor category